Get a quote

 Simultaneous interpreting (also available with Video Remote Interpretation (VRI))

 is used for international conferences, critical business discussions, seminars & symposiums.
-In this case, two to three interpreters are usually situated in a booth, away from the audience, and take turns to interpret at high speed, changing over every 15-20 minutes to avoid fatigue.
+In this case, two to three interpreters are usually situated in a booth, away from the audience, and take turns to interpret at high speed, changing over every 15-20 minutes to avoid fatigue and the lack of concentration, which affect the quality of interpretation.

 The interpreters listen to the speaker’s message using headsets and repeat it immediately (practically “simultaneously”) in the target language to benefit relevant audience members.
+They also provide relay interpreting, which is helpful if the speakers give presentations in several languages.

 Consecutive interpreting (also available with Video Remote Interpretation (VRI)) is the most common type.
-It is used for business discussions, negotiations, contract exchanges, commercial, legal and technical meetings, medical or court hearings, or onsite inspections.
+It is used for business discussions, negotiations, contract exchanges, commercial, legal and technical meetings, medical or court hearings, or on-site inspections or audits.
 The interpreter listens to the speaker, often making notes, and later delivers the meaning in the target language.

 The interpreter may wait until a pause or the end, at which point they deliver a translation relatively quickly.
 Consecutive interpreting may also be used at conferences for panel discussions, Q&A sessions or private discussions between parties – at a stand or elsewhere.